 Most people visit Venice for just a day or two, which makes it difficult to squeeze in all the best things to do and see.
 Experience the best of Venice in just a few hours, leaving you ample time to wander down romantic streets and enjoy yourself.
 This 2.5-hour tour includes:

 - - St. Mark's Square and St. Mark's Basilica

 St. Mark's Square in Venice

-Begin your tour of Venice in St. Mark's Square.
+Begin your tour of Venice in St. Mark's Square, or Piazza San Marco.
 Home to the magnificent St. Mark’s Basilica, Bell Tower and Doge’s Palace, this is the biggest piazza (public square) in Venice.
 The first itinerary stop on your Venice walking tour, this is also the meeting point of the tour.
 After meeting up with your fellow Venetian visitors and guide, it's time to head to St. Mark’s Basilica.
 As this is one of the most visited landmarks in Venice, long lines are expected in summer months.
 However, this Venice walking tour includes skip the line tickets.

 During November through March, St. Mark’s Basilica does not offer skip the line entry because lines are generally non-existent.
 St. Mark's is a sacred place, so both men and women must cover their knees and shoulders.
 Otherwise, you may be refused entry to a portion of your tour.
 We understand the summers in Venice are hot - a great alternative is to bring a shawl/scarf/sweater with you.
 That way, you can cover your knees and shoulders when necessary.